 Sun-dried tomatoes are so good, but I find I use a jar for one recipe and the rest easily go to waste.
 So here are a few recipes that help finish out the jar with ease!

 Avocado crackers mix with sun dried tomatoes for a fast and flavorful appetizer or snack!
-They make this sun-dried tomato flatbread, that’s so simple to make, oh so full of yum!!
+They make this sun-dried tomato pizza, that’s so simple to make, oh so full of yum!!
 And they’re delicious as a savory yogurt topping!

 MORE GRILLED RECIPES